 - i.
 Horizontal must meet accuracy requirements as specified for the various ground surface types in Table 1.3.1.4a, TMR Surveying Standards, Part 2, and - ii.
 Vertical must meet accuracy requirements as specified for the various ground surface types in Table 1.3.1.4b, TMR Surveying Standards, Part 2.

 8.2 Metadata

-All survey information / data that is captured and provided to Transport and Main Roads must provide metadata.
+All survey information / data that is captured and provided to Transport and Main Roads, must provide metadata as prescribed in Section 7.7 of the TMR Surveying Standards, Part 1.